FastyBird/devices-node/readme.md

 ## Initialization

-This microservice is using database, so you have to initialise basic database schema.
+This microservice is using database, so database have to be initialise with basic database schema.
 It could be done via shell command:

 ```sh
 $ php vendor/bin/doctrine orm:schema-tool:create